dave2k77/lrdbenchmark/notebooks/markdown/03_custom_models_and_estimators.md

 ### Key Takeaways

-1. **Extensibility**: LRDBenchmark is designed to be highly extensible with clear interfaces for custom components.
+1. **Extensibility**: lrdbenchmark is designed to be highly extensible with clear interfaces for custom components.

 2. **Custom Data Models**: Inherit from BaseModel and implement required methods.